CLI Reference#

 • Running interactive sessions with osprey chat

-• Exporting configuration with osprey export-config
+• Managing configuration with osprey config

 Prerequisites: Framework installed (pip install osprey-framework)